wsiemiatkowski/coded-in-python/LLM/README.md

 ### Utils
 Utils houses the crucial pieces to the scripts in LLM directory.
-In `.env` you will find the address and model names for this project. `LLMPrompter.py` contains classes that alaaaalow inferencing of the Ollama hosted models.
+In `.env` you will find the address and model names for this project. `LLMPrompter.py` contains classes that allows inferencing of the Ollama hosted models.
+Class `LLMPrompter` can be used for simple chatting with LLM, while LLMPrompterFewShot contains examples that provide more context for the model to use.